sidart/bizdom/_posts/2021-03-13-baidyanath-the-legacy-of-ayurveda.md

 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1623162628/allayur_yqiuvi.png)
 Anyway's not many know that the Baidyanath group started India’s first Ayurvedic and natural wellness platform in 1998 -Allayurveda.com

+The business was further divided into 4 groups: [Kolkata Group](https://www.baidyanath.com/), [Nagpur Group](https://www.baidyanath.co/), [Jhansi Group](https://www.baidyanath.co.in/) and [Patna Group](https://baidyanath.net.in/) .
+However, the brand and the visual identity of all these four groups remain same.

 Somehow when we talk about Ayurveda, the legacy of Baidyanath is not talked about much like Dabur or present-day Patanjali.